Numerical method for nonlinear Kolmogorov PDEs via sensitivity analysis: Introduction

-Sensitivity analysis of robust optimization problems have been established mostly with respect to `Wasserstein-type' of uncertainty by considering an (adapted) Wasserstein-ball with radius $\varepsilon$ around an (estimated) baseline probability measure for the underlying process either in a one-period model \cite{blanchet2019quantifying,gao2023distributionally,mohajerin2018data,pflug2007ambiguity,bartl2021sensitivity,gao2022wasserstein,nendel2022parametric,obloj2021distributionally,fuhrmann2023wasserstein} or in a multi-period discrete-time model \cite{bartl2023sensitivity,yifan}.
-Moreover, in continuous-time, \cite{herrmann2017model,herrmann2017hedging} provided a sensitivity analysis of a particular robust utility maximization problem under volatility uncertainty, whereas \cite{BNP2023sensitivity} analyzed the sensitivity of general robust optimization problems under both drift and volatility uncertainty.
+Sensitivity analysis of robust optimization problems have been established mostly with respect to `Wasserstein-type' of uncertainty by considering an (adapted) Wasserstein ball with radius $\varepsilon$ around an (estimated) baseline probability measure for the underlying process either in a one-period model \cite{bartl2021sensitivity,blanchet2019quantifying,fuhrmann2023wasserstein,gao2022wasserstein,gao2023distributionally,mohajerin2018data,nendel2022parametric,obloj2021distributionally,pflug2007ambiguity} or in a multi-period discrete-time model \cite{bartl2023sensitivity,sauldubois2024first, yifan}.
+Moreover, in continuous time, \cite{herrmann2017model,herrmann2017hedging} provided a sensitivity analysis of a particular robust utility maximization problem under volatility uncertainty, whereas \cite{BNP2023sensitivity} analyzed the sensitivity of general robust optimization problems under both drift and volatility uncertainty.

 The contribution of our paper is to provide a sensitivity analysis of nonlinear PDEs of type\;\eqref{eq:nonlinear.PDE.intro} and use this analysis to approximate those PDEs by some suitable linear PDEs as described above, leading to a numerical approximation algorithm which is efficient even in high-dimensions.